Pap Smear

 Pap smears are an effective means of combating cervical cancer, reducing incidence and mortality.
 To learn more about Pap smears and their associated health benefits, contact a Baptist Health gynecologist.

-What Is the Purpose of a Pap Smear?
-When Is It Performed?
+What Is the Purpose of a Pap Smear Test?
+When Is it Performed?

 Pap smears are recommended for women according to the following schedule: